-Lastly, notwithstanding the warden's assertion that a method-of-execution challenge can only be brought in a § 1983 action under Hill v.
+Lastly, notwithstanding the warden's observation that a method-of-execution challenge can only be brought in a § 1983 action under Hill v.
 McDonough, 547 U.S. 573 (2006), Adams can bring this claim in a § 2254 proceeding.
 As the warden submits, Glossip stated that Hill "held that a method-of-execution claim must be brought under § 1983 because such a claim does not attack the validity of the prisoner's conviction or death sentence."
 Glossip, 135 S. Ct. at 2738.
-As we observed in Adams, 644 F.3d at 483, however, Adams's case is distinguishable from that presented in Hill because at least some of Adams's claims, if successful, would bar his execution, and Adams does not concede that lethal injection can be administered in a constitutional manner.
-Cf. Hill, 547 U.S. at 580.
+As we observed in Adams, 644 F.3d at 483, however, Adams's case is distinguishable from Hill because Adams argues that lethal injection cannot be administered in a constitutional manner, and his claim "could render his death sentence effectively invalid."
+Cf. Hill, 547 U.S. at